 I’ve just got back from what I can only describe as a weekend in a real life winter wonderland.

 After a 1hr 45 minute flight from London Gatwick and a 1hr 30 minute transfer from Salzburg airport, I checked in to Forsthofalm Hotel on Friday and spent 3 days in the kind of place you read about in magazines.
-I indulged in the kind of scenes, by the minute, that you’d only usually pin to your ‘dream holiday’ board on Pinterest and daydream about.
+I indulged in the kind of scenes that you’d only usually pin to your ‘dream holiday’ board on Pinterest and daydream about.

-But I can confirm, these places that have you beaming with happiness, peace and mountain air do exist and I’ve found one right here 1,050m up in the Austrian Alps that i’d like to show you around…
+But I can confirm, these places that have you beaming with happiness, peace and mountain air do exist.
+I’ve found one right here, 1,050m up in the Austrian Alps that I’d like to show you…

 The Forsthofalm Experience…